dkorobenko-mwb/website/README.md

   + [Documentation]()

-  >**Note!** I've built this project from many resources which were mentioned throughout the file. *Useful Links* section is purely a source of information for you about where to get the basic knowledge required to complete this project.
+  >**Note**: I've built this project from many resources which were mentioned throughout the file. *Useful Links* section is purely a source of information for you about where to get the basic knowledge required to complete this project.